 Broken Dryer Heater

+This is one of the most common causes of a Bosch tumble dryer not drying properly.
 The heating element in your dryer is what warms the air before it enters the dryer drum.
 It’s located behind the dryer drum or behind a separate panel in the back of the dryer.
 Over time, it can wear out and you’ll notice your Bosch dryer not heating appropriately.

 A broken dryer heater cannot often be repaired and will need to be replaced.
 We recommend using a professional service for this complex repair.